kanuku/kontrolletti/README.md

 [![Build Status](https://travis-ci.org/zalando/kontrolletti.svg?branch=develop)](https://travis-ci.org/zalando/kontrolletti) [![Coverage Status](https://coveralls.io/repos/zalando/kontrolletti/badge.svg?branch=develop)](https://coveralls.io/r/zalando/kontrolletti?branch=develop) [![codecov.io](http://codecov.io/github/zalando/kontrolletti/coverage.svg?branch=develop)](http://codecov.io/github/zalando/kontrolletti?branch=develop) [![Codacy Badge](https://www.codacy.com/project/badge/c56048c9306d4fda9881577ae38b3beb)](https://www.codacy.com/app/benibadboy/kontrolletti)

 ===
-A service that aggregates and stores information from different Source Control Management for historical and auditing purposes and serves this information through a REST API in a unified model.
+**Kontroletti** is a service that aggregates and stores information from multiple source control management systems for historical and auditing purposes.
+It then serves this information through a REST API in a unified model to make auditing easier.
+Used with [Kio](https://github.com/zalando-stups/kio), Zalando's application registry, it is out-of-the-box.

+###Why Kontroletti
-The goal of Kontrolletti is to solve a auditing compliance problem: validating each commit in every deployed application owns by an organization.
+Kontrolletti aims to solve a significant auditing compliance problem: validating each commit in every deployed application owned by an organization.
+Validation of commits can often produce false-negative results — an annoying problem to developers and compliance teams alike.
+Kontroletti strives for accuracy — taking advantage of Scala's functional programming aspects (enabling composibility and eliminating a whole category of bugs) to do so.

-Kontrolletti archives the goal by
+How Kontroletti works:
-* fetching application information, especially repository information from [Kio](https://github.com/zalando-stups/kio)
+- fetches application information, especially repository information from Kio
-* scanning all repositories obtained above and reading all commits
+- scans all repositories obtained from fetching the application information, and reading all commits
-* validating commits with predefined rules, persisting into database
+- validates commits with predefined rules and persisting them into the database
-* expose the information via [HTTP API](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/zalando/kontrolletti/develop/kontrolletti.yaml)
+- exposes the information via an [HTTP API](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/zalando/kontrolletti/develop/kontrolletti.yaml)

-Currently it supports git repositories hosted on github.com, self-hosted Github Enterprise and also self-hosted Stash.
+Kontroletti supports Git repositories hosted on Github.com, GitHub Enterprise (self-hosted) and self-hosted Stash.

-Producing false negative results is very annoying for other developers within the organization.
-We are striving to apply best practices in purely functional programming to keep the correctness as high as possible.
-For this we definitely need your help.
-If you are also interested in purely functional programming in scala, please have a look at [TODO](#todo) and [Contributing](#contributing) sections.
+If you are also interested in pure functional programming in Scala, please look at our [TODO](#todo) and [Contributing](#contributing) sections.

 ![codecov.io](http://codecov.io/github/zalando/kontrolletti/branch.svg?branch=develop)

-===
-#### Development
+### Development
-You need scala(2.11) and sbt(0.13.7) installed to build or develop.
+To build or develop with Kontroletti, first install:
+- Scala(2.11)
+- sbt(0.13.7)
+- Kio (see below)

 ```sh
 ## Export the access-token of stash and github REST API's:
 export AUTH_TOKEN_GITHUB="19j1923u4Jh866ahsWLS==aw$"